colour-science/colour-science.org/output/posts/the-importance-of-terminology-and-srgb-uncertainty/index.rst

     |
     | When performing computations allowing for negative values and with
         enough precision, a given *RGB colorspace* can virtually encode any colours.
-        Colours exceeding its gamut are simply represented with negative coordinates.
+        Colours exceeding its gamut are simply represented with negative values.

 It is important to understand that while commonly represented as triangles on a *Chromaticity Diagram* (such as the *CIE 1931 Chromaticity Diagram*), *RGB colourspace*